The Phoenician Scheme: Plot

-With Liesl and Bjørn in tow, Korda meets with, and attempts to swindle, his investors.
-He deceitfully asks Californians Leland and Reagan to sign a contract increasing their financial contribution without telling them about the change, blackmails French nightclub owner Marseille Bob, and threatens to kill East Coast businessman Marty in a suicide bombing.
-Although his investors are enraged, Korda worms his way out of each scenario.
-However, the investors agree to cover only 50% of the budget shortfall.
+With Liesl and Bjørn, a Norwegian entomologist and administrative assistant in tow, Korda travels to meet and attempt to swindle his major partners.
+He deceitfully asks Californians Leland and Reagan to sign a contract increasing their investment, blackmails French gangster Marseille Bob, and threatens East Coast businessman Marty with a suicide bombing.
+The partners are enraged but all ultimately agree to contribute, though they only manage to cover 50% of the budget shortfall.

-During the trip, Liesl and Korda explore their odd relationship.
-After taking a bullet for Marseille Bob, Korda meets Liesl's mother in the afterlife; she tells him that he is not Liesl's father.
-Korda realizes that all he had to offer his family was money, not love.
-In addition, during his confrontation with Marty, a guilt-ridden Korda admits he knew Liesl's mother was having an affair with his estranged half-brother Nubar.
-To get back at her, he faked a story that she was also having an affair with Nubar's assistant, which prompted Nubar to kill her.
-He also admits he still does business with Nubar, who has also invested in the Phoenician scheme.
-Liesl is outraged at her father's amorality, but agrees to continue helping him so that she can send Nubar to jail.
+During the trip, Korda has several visions of the afterlife.
+A divine court judges his worthiness to enter Heaven, and Liesl's deceased mother reveals that he is not Liesl's father.
+He realizes that all he had to offer his family was money, not love.
+In addition, he confesses to Liesl his guilt in contributing to the death of her mother, who was murdered by his estranged half-brother Nubar, with whom she was having an affair.
+Liesl is outraged at her father's amorality but agrees to continue helping him, hoping that he might change his ways and Nubar would face justice.